tarantool/doc/doc/release/draft_release_policy.rst

 We don't distinguish now between two kinds of stable release series, as we're going to make all of them a kind of 'long term supported'.
 They will be supported for at least two years.

 The topics below describe the new versioning policy in great detail.
+If you have

 A release series lifecycle
 --------------------------